scottfr/SystemsBook/bctd/bctd.md

 * username: betabook
 * password: feedback

-You can send feedback to Gene at systemswiki@gmail.com or comment in the [Beta v3 Available](http://linkd.in/17NArs4) thread in the STW Sponsors group on LinkedIn if you're a member.
+You can send feedback to Gene at systemswiki@gmail.com or comment in the [Beta v4 Available](http://linkd.in/14WyUzp) thread in the STW Sponsors group on LinkedIn if you're a member.

 be well,
 Gene

 ## Ancient History ##

+Each new Beta version of the app overwrites the older one so the history is not available.

+- Beta v4 available 13.09.16
+- Beta v3 available 13.08.30

 The .pdf copies of the content were discontinued when the content migrated to the Interactive Learning Environment format.
 Here are the last two that were generated.
 They take a while to open as they're 19-20 Mb.